1 Minute read

-Partner with us to license graft technology that treats corneal dysfunction.
+Partner with us to license technology that treats corneal dysfunction.

 The standard treatment is to replace the affected endothelial layer of the cornea with portions of a donor cornea.
-This approach is limited by the availability of donors, cultural or individual aversion to donor transplants and tissue rejection.
-However, with an ageing population, demand for treatment is increasing.
+However, this approach is limited by the availability of donors, cultural or individual aversion to donor transplants, and tissue rejection.
+Yet, with an ageing population, demand for treatment is increasing.

 The TECE grafts are based on a bioresorbable polymer hydrogel film that is seeded with autologous or allogeneic corneal endothelial cells.

 A patent for the biodegradable polymers has been granted (filed 10 April 2014).

 Research commercialisation opportunitiesResearch Innovation and Commercialisation